rstudio/rsconnect/guide/guide.md

     library(shiny)
     runApp()

-### Installing the `devtools` package
+### Updating or installing the `devtools` package

-ShinyApps makes uses of the latest improvements to the `devtools` package, you will need to update `devtools` to the latest version from GitHub using `devtools`.
+:warning: ShinyApps makes uses of the latest improvements to the `devtools` package, you **must** update `devtools` to the latest version from GitHub using `devtools`.
+If you have `devtools` installed please skip ahead to the instructions on updating devtools.

 If you do not already have `devtools` installed, you can install it from CRAN using: